karansampath/KaranSampath/README.md

 - 👋 Hi, I’m @KaranSampath
 - 👀 I’m interested in data science, machine learning and econometrics.
-- 🌱 I’m currently learning Stat and R.
+- 🌱 I’m currently learning Stata and R.
 - 💞️ I’m looking to collaborate on any data analytics or machine learning projects!
-- 📫 How to reach me: Email- karan.sampath02@gmail.com.
+- 📫 How to reach me: Email- ksampath@upenn.edu.

 <!---
 KaranSampath/KaranSampath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.